Non-profit

 Leadership

-Tom Swan is executive director of CCAG.
+Tom Swan is the executive director of Connecticut Citizen Action Group (CCAG).
 Swan has led CCAG since 1993, taking leaves of absence to manage local and statewide Democratic campaigns.
 Swan has led campaigns for now-Governor Ned Lamont’s (D-CT) failed 2006 U.S. Senate campaign.
-Prior to leading the CCAG, Swan founded the now-defunct, left-progressive YouthAction nonprofit.
-13 Swan receives a yearly salary of $58,722 from CCAG.
-14
+Prior to leading the CCAG, Swan founded the defunct YouthAction nonprofit (defunct as of 2025).
+4 Swan receives a yearly salary of $58,722 from CCAG.
+11

 References